Skip to main content

 No fee balance transfer cards

-When you’re considering a fee free credit card, it would be worth looking at credit cards that allow you to transfer your balance from your current credit card to another, without paying a fee.
+Many 0% balance transfer credit cards charge a fee of around 3% when you transfer a balance.
+However, some credit cards allow you to transfer your balance from your current credit card to another without paying a fee.

-As long keep on top of your repayments, you’ll be able clear your debt without the hefty interest you might have been paying before.
+As long as you keep on top of your repayments, you’ll be able clear your debt without the hefty interest you might have been paying before.

 Rewards credit cards with no annual fee